Arthur Butler (historian): Early life

+After Butler obtained degrees in medicine and in surgery, he then returned to Kilcoy to work as a general practitioner.
 In 1902, Butlet shifted his practice to Gladstone and two years later, married Lilian Kate Mills; the couple had a daughter.
 After several years at Gladstone, Butler undertook postgraduate studies at the University of Sydney after which he practiced medicine in Brisbane.